 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Adyen, headquartered in the Netherlands (NL), reported total carbon emissions of approximately 80,612,000 kg CO2e.
-This figure includes Scope 1 emissions of about 626,000 kg CO2e, Scope 2 emissions of approximately 3,748,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 76,238,000 kg CO2e.
-The latter includes categories such as purchased goods and services (about 32,794,000 kg CO2e) and business travel (approximately 15,938,000 kg CO2e).
-In 2023, Adyen's total emissions were approximately 71,766,000 kg CO2e, with Scope 1 emissions at about 134,000 kg CO2e and Scope 2 emissions (market-based) at around 2,436,000 kg CO2e.
-The Scope 3 emissions for that year were approximately 69,197,000 kg CO2e.
-Adyen has set ambitious climate commitments, aiming for carbon neutrality by offsetting emissions that cannot yet be reduced.
-This initiative is part of their near-term targets for both Scope 1 and Scope 2 emissions, which are set to be achieved between 2023 and 2025.
-The company has not disclosed any Science-Based Targets Initiative (SBTi) reduction targets, but it actively participates in carbon offsetting to maintain its carbon-neutral status.
-Adyen's emissions data is independently reported and not cascaded from any parent organization.
+In 2024, Adyen reported total carbon emissions of approximately 80,612,000 kg CO2e, with Scope 1 emissions at about 626,000 kg CO2e, Scope 2 emissions (market-based) at approximately 3,748,000 kg CO2e, and Scope 3 emissions reaching about 76,238,000 kg CO2e.
+The Scope 3 emissions include significant contributions from purchased goods and services (about 32,794,000 kg CO2e) and business travel (approximately 15,938,000 kg CO2e).
+In 2023, Adyen's total emissions were approximately 71,766,000 kg CO2e, with Scope 1 emissions at about 134,000 kg CO2e, Scope 2 emissions (market-based) at approximately 2,436,000 kg CO2e, and Scope 3 emissions at around 69,197,000 kg CO2e.
+This indicates a rise in total emissions from 2023 to 2024.
+Adyen has set commitments to achieve carbon neutrality by offsetting emissions that cannot yet be reduced, specifically targeting Scope 1 and Scope 2 emissions from 2023 to 2025.
+This initiative aims to maintain their status as a carbon-neutral company.
+The emissions data is sourced directly from Adyen N.V., with no cascading from a parent or related organization.
+Adyen's climate commitments reflect a proactive approach to managing their carbon footprint in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents